aZolo77/react-nextjs-crash-course/README.md

 6. **Project 6: usePopcorn**

    - Description: a web App to search for Movies and add them to favourites.
-   - Topics Covered: Prop Drilling, Component Composition, Props as an API, PropTypes, useEffect Hook, async code in useEffect, handling Errors
+   - Topics Covered: Prop Drilling, Component Composition, Props as an API, PropTypes, useEffect Hook, async code in useEffect, handling Errors, Dependency Array

 7. **Project 7: How React Works**